sebfuoco/Python-Projects/README.md

 driver = webdriver.Chrome("your-path-to-chromedriver.exe", service_args=args, ...)
 ```
 > When editing the source code, be careful to PEP!
 Do not use tabs, just spaces!
+# Weather.py
+This file checks the weather in whatever place you are at using the OpenWeatherMap API.
+It gathers the current weather, wind speed, the humidity, and the temperature.
+To run this, it is required you have an API key [from here](https://openweathermap.org/price).
+Store your API key within a file called config.ini and the program will fetch it from there.